Are there risks in applying a ceramic coating?

 Remember: Paint Correction is an art and a skill that not everyone has.
 Do your homework on the person or company you are thinking of doing this type of work.
 Thoroughly inspect your vehicle with the shop you choose and get clear of what exactly they will be getting rid of in your paint and what the cost will be.

-b) .Proper environment.
+Proper environment.
 The application of the coating should be done in an indoor environment.
-There are some coatings that don't necessarily require it, but we always recommend doing all automotive coatings in a controlled indoor environment.The paint's surface must be extremely clean and free of any dust or debris before applying the coating.
+There are some coatings that don't necessarily require it, but we always recommend doing all automotive coatings in a controlled climate controlled environment.The paint's surface must be extremely clean and free of any dust or debris before applying the coating.
 In an open air environment, it is difficult to control airborne contaminants.If contaminants are on the clear coat during the application, they can mix in with the coating and form a rough, uneven surface that can negatively impact the look and functionality of the coating.

-c).
 Cure times.
 Each type of coating has a particular cure time.
 If your vehicle is not cured properly and your vehicle is exposed to say, a rain shower, it can permanently pit your coating--requiring the coating to be removed and reapplied.
 This removal process is laborious, time-consuming and expensive!

-d).
 Uneven results.
 The entire application process must be done systematically, carefully and methodically.
 It is a process that cannot be rushed nor done haphazardly.Each section of the vehicle must be carefully inspected and tested under the appropriate lights, before moving to the next section.
 If not, uneven thicknesses can occur affecting the overall quality, aesthetics and performance of the coating.